-In most states, Silver plans are the most popular.
-These aren’t the cheapest plans but someone can only receive premium subsidies (explained more in the next section) by purchasing a Silver plan, and most ACA enrollees do receive a subsidy.
-The second most popular plan in most states is a Bronze plan.
-For anyone who doesn’t qualify for a subsidy, a Bronze plan will usually offer the lowest premium.
-Gold plans are usually the most expensive of these three tiers, and they are also the last popular of the three in most states.
+In general, silver plans aren’t the cheapest but they’re the only ones that allow people to receive premium subsidies (explained more in the next section).
+Most ACA enrollees do receive a subsidy.
+For anyone who doesn’t qualify for a subsidy, a bronze plan will usually offer the lowest premium.
+Gold plans are usually the most expensive of these three tiers (though platinum plans are the most expensive overall), and they are also the last popular of the three in most states.

-The table below includes data for the 38 states that used the federal ACA exchange in 2020.
-The 13 states that used state-based exchanges (including the District of Columbia) have different reporting requirements and have not yet reported complete data.
-Platinum plans and catastrophic plans were omitted because they aren’t available in all counties or states.
+The table below includes data for the 36 states that used the federal ACA exchange in 2021.
+The 15 states that used state-based exchanges (including the District of Columbia) have different reporting requirements and weren’t included in this table.
+Platinum plans and catastrophic plans were also omitted because they aren’t available in all counties or states.

 People who have a difficult time affording health insurance may qualify for a health insurance subsidy.
-The most common type of subsidy is the advance premium tax credit (APTC), which functions as a tax credit you can take throughout the year to lower your monthly premiums.
-(Someone can only claim the APTC if they purchase a silver plan.)
+The most common type of subsidy is the advance premium tax credit (APTC), which functions as a tax credit that you can take throughout the year to lower your monthly premiums.
+Someone can only claim the APTC if they purchase a silver plan.